 You don't need the strongest or biggest muscles to have a good golf game, but you do need to stretch and strengthen them year-round to reduce your risk of injury.
 Muscles that are stronger or even just used year-round are proven to be less prone to injury.
 So, if you're looking to take your golf game to the next level or be able to play well into the fall, we suggest hitting the gym or investing in some home weights to strengthen and condition your body.
 This will not only reduce your risk of injury but should also increase your shot distance as well.

 Wear Proper Footwear

 We'd argue that there's no sport (besides walking and running) that involves more walking than the game of golf.
 And that's it's crucial to wear proper footwear— specifically golf shoes.
 You may think that golf shoes are just grippier, overpriced running shoes, but the spikes on golf shoes help keep your feet planted through every shot.
 This not only ensures you actually hit the ball but also prevents your knees, ankles and legs from rotating during your swing and possibly causing injury.

 And if you own golf shoes and still experience foot pain, you may want to replace your stock insoles with something with a little more cushion or possibly an orthotic for ultimate support and comfort.
-If you’d like to learn more about how orthotics could improve your golf shoes, running shoes, work boots or other day-to-day footwear, check out our for everything you need to know.
+If you’d like to learn more about how orthotics could improve your golf shoes, running shoes, work boots or other day-to-day footwear, check out our orthotics page for everything you need to know.